unicode-org/icu4x/docs/design/locale_fallback_and_negotiation.md

 So most libraries need to somehow address these mismatches and gracefully, if possible without the user noticing.

-I will give a quick overview of the various levels where this can / should be addressed, with the names used.
-These names are not “industry standard”, or even common, but there is no commonly agreed terminology that I am aware of.
+The following is an overview of the various levels where this can / should be addressed, with the names used.
+These names are not “industry standard”, or even common, but there is no known commonly agreed-upon terminology.
 This will also clarify what we mean by “horizontal fallback”, and narrow down the scope of this document.

 ## Terminology